core-wg/oscore/draft-ietf-core-object-security.md

 ## Nonce {#nonce}

-The nonce is constructed by padding the partial IV (in network byte order) with zeroes to exactly 6 bytes, padding the Sender ID of the endpoint that generated the Partial IV (in network byte order) with zeroes to exactly nonce length – 6 bytes, concatenating the padded partial IV, with the padded ID, and then XORing with the Common IV.
+The nonce is constructed by padding the partial IV (in network byte order) with zeroes to exactly 6 bytes, padding the Sender ID of the endpoint that generated the Partial IV (in network byte order) with zeroes to exactly nonce length – 6 bytes, concatenating the padded partial IV with the padded ID, and then XORing with the Common IV.

+When observe is not used, the request and the response uses the same nonce.
+In this way, the partial IV does not have to be sent, which reduces the size of the response.
 For detailed processing instructions, see {{processing}}.

 ~~~~~~~~~~~
 +-----------------------+--+--+--+--+--+--+